 - House A dwelling unit with a separate outside entrance.
-Oncludes single, semidetached and basement apartment in a house. - Townhouse A dwelling unit with a separate outside entrance but as part of a multi-unit building or complex.
+Includes single, semi-detached and basement apartment in a house. - Townhouse A dwelling unit with a separate outside entrance but as part of a multi-unit building or complex.
 Usually has a street and unit # in the address.
 Includes row-house, free-hold, and condo townhouse. - Apartment Any unit with a common outside entrance.
-Usually has a unit or suite number in the address.
-Includes condominium apartments, duplexes, rooming houses and other multiple units.
+Usually has a unit/suite # in the address.
+Includes condominium apartments, duplexes, rooming houses and other multiple units. - NOTE: Condos are not housing types.
+In the case of "condo" as a response to the question then politely ask "Is your condo a house, townhouse or apartment?